pixlee/android-sdk/README.md

 		    Run the project and you should see a grid of photos from that album.

 ## License

-		    pixlee-ios-sdk is available under the MIT license.
+pixlee-android-sdk is available under the MIT license.